Background and principles

 - An action plan based on this assessment

 - An organisational structure to carry out/coordinate the action plan

 Networking, consultation and development events

-Please find below information on Athena SWAN Networking, Consultation and Development Events - both past and those planned for the future: (Requires Intranet login)
+View Athena SWAN Networking, Consultation and Development Events on our intranet page.
+(Requires Intranet login)

 UEL’s Athena SWAN Steering Group (ASSG) consists of representatives from all Schools.
-(Requires Intranet login)
+View full list of staff on our intranet page (Requires Intranet login)